 Sample type should be a child of PRIDE:0000895 (sample type)

-single cell, reference, bridge, carrier, pooled, empty, quality control sample, negative control
+study sample, single cell, environmental sample, reference, bridge, carrier, pooled, empty

 |